unknownbrackets/maxcso/README.md

 Because Zopfli is significantly slower than the other methods, and uses a lot more memory, it is disabled by default.
 Add `--use-zopfli` for maximum compression.

+Libdeflate is also disabled by default, because its output is not compatible with some PSP CFW.
+When not using PSP CFW, `--use-libdeflate` may improve compression a bit.

 The cost arguments enable you to allow each block to be N% bigger by using lz4 or no compression.
 This makes the file read faster (less cpu power), but take more space.